-The ampacity is an important rating and selection parameter of a wire in pcb manufacturing.
+The ampacity is a vital rating and selection parameter of a wire in pcb manufacturing.
 It is determined by the diameter, length, conductivity, temperature, and heat dissipation factor of the conducting cable on board.
-The ampacity calculations ensure safe operation of the cables.
-The ampacity is the maximum allowed continuous current in wire ampacity calculator that a cable can handle through it without compromising safety standards at the ambient temperatures.
+The ampacity calculations ensure the safe operation of the wires.
+The ampacity is the maximum allowed continuous current in the wire ampacity calculator that a cable can handle without compromising safety standards at ambient temperatures.

-As the current moves through a conductor it causes an IR voltage drop and creates heat according to I2R loss.
-If the heat in the ambient temperature exceeds wire rated temperature the cable may burn or catch fire that breaches the safety byelaws.
-The cable is recommended to operate below this temperature range or otherwise heat must be dissipated in the environment.
+As the current moves through a conductor, it causes an IR voltage drop and creates heat according to I2R loss.
+If the heat in the ambient temperature exceeds wire-rated temperature, the cable may burn or catch fire that breaches the safety byelaws.
+Therefore, the line is recommended to operate below this temperature range or otherwise; heat must be dissipated in the environment.
 There are many tables available for wire and their allowed ampacity range.
-However, ampacity can be calculated by the different applicable input variables and to design a new system it is a good practice to self-calculate and rechecks the environmental and material parameters.
+However, the different applicable input variables can be calculated by the other functional input variables.
+Therefore, designing a new system is an excellent practice to self-calculate and recheck environmental and material parameters.
 The resistance parameter of the cable also varies due to ambient temperature variations and material properties.

 The dc resistance of a conductor can be calculated using the following formula: